wund-playground/fe-game-economy/README.md

 # Game Economy Service

 Service that allows you to control your game's economy as a standalone module.
-API development is in progress.
+API development is in planning stage.

 - [What is the economy service?](#what-is-the-economy-service)
 - [Requirements](#requirements)